There is now a multitude of options for selling your art, many more than existed a few decades ago thanks to the Internet.

-My suggestion would be to experiment with different venues and see what works and what doesn’t.
+Experiment with different venues and platforms, and see what works and what doesn’t.

 - Setting up